 The fee will be $200 per asset.
 Rocket Dollar has reduced the fees in this area.

 This applies once for each type of asset.
 If you transfer 10,000 shares of a private stock for example, that is one asset fee of $200.
-If you transfer 10,000 shares and one LLC that owns two real estate properties, that is $400.
+If you transfer 10,000 shares of one asset and then one LLC that owns two real estate properties, that is $400.

 If you transfer three separate properties in three separate LLCs, that will be three asset charges.